ddev/ddev.com/src/content/blog/value-proposition.md

   - Community
 ---

 The DDEV project is committed to setting itself to be sustainable for the long term, assuring that your investment in the project will last.
 In order to do that, we're doing a fund drive, explaining to teams, organizations, and individuals why it's important to financially support the project.
-Our key priority right now is adding an additional paid maintainer and a documentation/marketing maintainer.
+Our key priority right now is adding another paid maintainer and a documentation/marketing maintainer.
 We'll be whispering in your ear about this initiative.

 ## What Sets DDEV Apart